 Sometimes it is easier and more convenient to show your support representative what you are doing or seeing in Déjà Vu than it is to try to describe it in words.
 Fortunately, there are easy ways to do this very thing in Windows.
 In this article, we will describe two such methods.

 If you are using Windows 7, 8 or 10, there is a utility called Problem Steps Recorder, that can be used to automatically create a detailed list of steps that have to be followed to produce a certain result; this utility is designed to allow users to record the operations that they do in order to bring about an error.

-If you are using a version of Windows that does not have PSR installed (e.g. Windows XP or Vista), or you are not satisfied with the result it produces, you can download and install another application by Microsoft called Screen Recorder.
+If you are using a version of Windows that does not have PSR installed (e.g. Windows XP or Vista), or you are not satisfied with the result it produces, you can make a recording of your screen instead.

 This small application allows you to record a video or your entire desktop and everything that happens in it, or a video showing only a specific window, and save it to Windows Media Video format on your hard drive.
 You can send this video to a support representative so that they can see what you are doing, and what you are experiencing.